TluwaniMS/Bash-Scripting-Quick-Guide/README.md

 Note:

 Variable names can consist of uppercase letters, lowercase letters, or a combination of both.
 However, it's essential to maintain consistency in the usage of uppercase and lowercase letters when referencing variables in the case-sensitive environment of Bash.

+# Quotes

+Placing our content within quotation marks in Bash signifies that the enclosed text should be treated as a unified entity.
+You can utilize either single quotes ( ' ) or double quotes ( " ):

+* Single quotes interpret each character exactly as it appears.
+* Double quotes enable variable substitution, allowing you to include variables within the value setting.